Davis Ansah Opoku: Politics

-Opoku is a leading member of the pressure group, Let My Vote Count Movement (LMVC), which seeks electoral reforms.
+Opoku is a member of the pressure group Let My Vote Count Movement.

 In 2019 he did his national service at the parliament and was part of the National Mock Parliament of the Ghana @ 50 celebrations and in 2021 became a full member of parliament for the Mpreaso Constituency.

-He formed Kwahu Professionals Network which he is serving as the first president.
+In 2020, he beat the current Eastern Region, Seth Kwame Acheampong to represent the New Patriotic Party in the 2020 general elections.